DaelynGreene/TheSaviorofFarthingham/README.md

 # TheSaviorofFarthingham
-Mostly text based shiny videogame
+Mostly text based shiny videogame.
 Very early work in progress but eventually it will be made.